MIC-DKFZ/nnUNet/documentation/installation_instructions.md

 Use a recent version of Python!
 3.9 or newer is guaranteed to work!

+nnU-Net v2 can coexist with nnU-Net v1!
+Both can be installed at the same time.

 1) Install [PyTorch](https://pytorch.org/get-started/locally/) as described on their website (conda/pip).
 Please install the latest version and (IMPORTANT!) choose the highest CUDA version compatible with your drivers for maximum performance (check cuda version in nvidia-smi on Linux).